jlaza020/personal/resume.md

     geospatial database algorithms - especially join operations, nearest neighbor and range queries, and index structures.
 Hosted and led seminars regarding good coding practices as well as database-related algorithms such as DBSCAN.

+**2014-2015**
+Private Tutor for *LOVECHILD Development & Transition Partners* (Hallandale Beach, Florida)

+    Coordinated and led private in-home tutoring sessions for K-12 students in subjects such as Reading, Writing, and Math.
+Focused on reading comprehension, persuasive writing skills, and basic mathematical concepts.
+Helped students to prepare for FCAT by proctoring and reviewing practice exams.

 Projects
 --------